Antonín Dvořák: String Quartet No. 5 in F Minor, Op. 9, B. 37

 The poetic Il Tramonto (The Sunset) by Ottorino Respighi will take the audience to the world of erotic sadness, where they will not be able to help themselves but wonder about Tristan and Isolde, or Pelléas and Mélisande.
 The interweaving of the string quartet with the mezzosoprano Markéta Cukrová promises a fantastic experience.
 Another human voice – in the form of recitation – will also be featured in the melodrama The Tale of the Love and Death of Flag-Bearer Christoph Rilke.
 This poem about a passionate, amorous night before a battle was set to music by Viktor Ullman during his forced stay in the Theresienstadt ghetto.

-The Bennewitz Quartet is one of the top international chamber ensembles, a status confirmed not only by their victories in two prestigious competitions – Osaka in 2005 and Prémio Paolo Borciani, Italy in 2008, but also by the critical acclaim it receives.
-As early as 2006, the German Frankfurter Allgemeine Zeitung wrote: “... the music was remarkable not just for its clarity of structure, but for the beautiful tonal palette and purity of intonation in its execution.
-Only very rarely does one experience such skilfully crafted and powerful harmonies...
+The Bennewitz Quartet is one of the leading international chamber ensembles, a status confirmed not only by their victories in two prestigious competitions—Osaka in 2005 and Prémio Paolo Borciani in Italy in 2008—but also by critical acclaim.
+As early as 2006, the German Frankfurter Allgemeine Zeitung wrote: “… the music was remarkable not just for its clarity of structure, but for the beautiful tonal palette and purity of intonation in its execution.
+Only very rarely does one experience such skillfully crafted and powerful harmonies...
 Great art.”
 The ensemble has received various awards on the Czech music scene as well.
-In 2004, the quartet was awarded The Prize of the Czech Chamber Music Society, and in 2019, the four musicians won the Classic Prague Award for the Best Chamber Music Performance of the year.
+In 2004, the quartet was awarded the Prize of the Czech Chamber Music Society, and in 2019, the four musicians won the Classic Prague Award for the Best Chamber Music Performance of the Year.

-The quartet currently performs at major venues both in the Czech Republic and abroad (Wigmore Hall London, Musikverein Wien, Konzerthaus Berlin, Théâtre des Champs-Elysées Paris, The Frick Collection New York, Seoul Art Center, Rudolfinum, and others), and is regularly invited to festivals such as the Salzburger Festspiele, Luzerne Festival, Rheingau Musik Festival, Kammermusikfest Lockenhaus, and Prague Spring.
-The group has had the privilege of working with various outstanding artists: Jean-Yves Thibaudet, Alexander Melnikov, Vadim Gluzman, Isabel Charisius, Pietro de Maria, Reto Bieri, Danjulo Ishizaka, and others.
+The quartet regularly performs at major venues both in the Czech Republic and abroad, including Wigmore Hall in London, Musikverein in Vienna, Konzerthaus in Berlin, Théâtre des Champs-Élysées in Paris, The Frick Collection in New York, Seoul Arts Center, and the Rudolfinum in Prague.
+They are frequent guests at renowned festivals such as the Salzburger Festspiele, Lucerne Festival, Rheingau Musik Festival, Kammermusikfest Lockenhaus, and the Prague Spring.
+The group has had the privilege of working with outstanding artists such as Jean-Yves Thibaudet, Alexander Melnikov, Vadim Gluzman, Isabel Charisius, Pietro de Maria, Reto Bieri, Danjulo Ishizaka, and others.

-The Bennewitz Quartet especially enjoys playing and performing on the Czech domestic music scene.
-Particular highlights have included their cooperation with the Czech Philharmonic Orchestra and its conductor Jiří Bělohlávek for a performance of Bohuslav Martinů’s Concerto for String Quartet and Orchestra.
-The group has made a recording of both quartets by Leoš Janáček for Czech Television in the unique space of Villa Tugendhat in Brno.
-Czech Radio regularly records major concerts performed by the quartet.
+The Bennewitz Quartet takes particular pleasure in performing on the Czech music scene.
+A highlight of their career was their collaboration with the Czech Philharmonic and conductor Jiří Bělohlávek in a performance of Bohuslav Martinů’s Concerto for String Quartet and Orchestra.
+The group also recorded both quartets by Leoš Janáček for Czech Television in the unique setting of Villa Tugendhat in Brno.
+Czech Radio regularly records the quartet’s major concerts.

-The members of the quartet place a lot of emphasis on the inspiring and sometimes challenging choice of their concert repertoire.
-In 2012 and 2015, the ensemble performed in one evening the complete set of Bartók’s six string quartets in Maggio Musicale Fiorentino and in Swedish Upsala.
-In 2014, the four presented a premiere of The Songs of Immigrants by Slavomír Hořínka in Konzerthaus Berlin.
-In 2019, the quartet added a new CD to its discography featuring the music of the persecuted Jewish composers H. Krása, V. Ullmann, E. Schulhoff and P. Haas under the Supraphon label.
+The members of the quartet place great emphasis on an inspiring and sometimes challenging choice of repertoire.
+In 2012 and 2015, they performed all six of Bartók’s string quartets in a single evening at Maggio Musicale Fiorentino and in Uppsala, Sweden.
+In 2014, they premiered The Songs of Immigrants by Slavomír Hořínka at Konzerthaus Berlin.
+In 2019, they added a new album to their discography featuring the works of persecuted Jewish composers—Hans Krása, Viktor Ullmann, Erwin Schulhoff, and Pavel Haas—released under the Supraphon label.

-Since 1998, the quartet has borne the name of the violinist and director of a music conservatory in Prague, Antonín Bennewitz (1833–1926), who greatly contributed to the establishment of the Czech violin school.
-The most significant musicians who can be counted among his disciples are Otakar Ševčík and František Ondříček, and above all Karel Hoffman, Josef Suk, and Oskar Nedbal who, under Bennewitz’s influence, formed the famous Bohemian Quartet.
+Since 1998, the quartet has borne the name of violinist and director of the Prague Conservatory, Antonín Bennewitz (1833–1926), who played a crucial role in establishing the Czech violin school.
+Among his most significant students were Otakar Ševčík and František Ondříček, as well as Karel Hoffmann, Josef Suk, and Oskar Nedbal, who—under Bennewitz’s influence—formed the famous Bohemian Quartet.

 Markéta Cukrová belongs to the most sought-after Czech soloists in the field of historically informed music.
 She gives guest performances in the National Theatre in Prague, National Theatre in Brno, and Košice State Theatre.
 She regularly cooperates with Italian ensemble Mala Punica and Belgian Club Mediéval, in the Czech Republic she regularly performs with Collegium Marianum, Musica Florea, Czech Ensemble Baroque or Ensemble 18+.
 In recent years, she has been short-listed two times for the Opera Plus Award for the Best Opera Singer of the season and nominated for two major opera awards of the Czech Republic (Thalia, Classic Prague Awards).